-- Teams change randomly, at odd times, and at every reorg (-500pts)
+- Teams change randomly, at odd times, based on some emergency, and again at every reorganization (-500pts)

 Steps to first adopt this practice:

-- Find an area the team can focus on and take ownership or responsibility for developing.
+- Find an area or product the team can take ownership and responsibility for developing

-- Ensure the team has an opportunity to develop team norms such as TeamWideInterruption and discuss how they would like to organize tasks and deliver work
+- Ensure the team has an opportunity to develop team agreements such as TeamWideInteruption and that they can discuss how they would like to organize tasks and deliver work

 - Ask the team to start breaking down work into small components that can be delivered relatively quickly (a couple days to less than a week) and begin working on delivering these business capabilities.